bterone/book-notes/Design-Patterns.md

 ![Design Pattern Relationships](assets/images/design-patterns/design-pattern-relationships.png)

+## Inheritance versus Composition

+Class inheritance is defined statically at compile-time and is supported in most languages.
+This makes it easier to modify the implementation being reused.
+When a subclass overrides some but not all operations, it can affect the operations it inherits as well.
+But it comes with disadvantages, such as being unable to change implementations inherited from parent classes at run-time, as the inheritance is defined at compile-time.
+Another downside is that parent classes often define at least part of their subclass's physical representation.

+Because inheritance exposes a subclass to details of its parent's implementation, it's often said that "inheritance breaks encapsulation".

+Object composition is defined dynamically at run-time through objects acquiring refer- ences to other objects.
+Composition requires objects to respect each others' interfaces, which in turn requires carefully designed interfaces that don't stop you from using one object with many others.
+But there is a payoff.
+Because objects are accessed solely through their interfaces, we don't break encapsulation.

+Object composition has another effect on system design.
+Favoring object composition over class inheritance helps you keep each class encapsulated and focused on one task.
+Your classes and class hierarchies will remain small and will be less likely to grow into unmanageable monsters.
+On the other hand, a design based on object composition will have more objects (if fewer classes), and the system's behavior will depend on their interrelationships instead of being defined in one class.

+> Favor object composition over class inheritance.

+## Delegation

+Delegation are when a receiving object delegates a request operations to its **delegate**.
+This is similar to subclasses deferring requests to parent classes.
+E.g. Instead of a Window class inheriting Rectangle because they're similar in shape, we can keep an instance variable of Rectangle and *delegate* Rectangle-specific behavior to our Rectangle instance variable.

+The Window class must forward requests explicitly instead of inheriting those operations.

 ## Object Interfaces

 Every operation in an object specifies the operation name, the objects it takes as params, and its return value.
 This is known as an operation's **signature**.
 A set of all signatures defined by an object's operations is called the interface.